Original Article: JavaScript — Inheritance, delegation patterns and Object linking

 - Implementing classical inheritance using

-. - In the code snippet below,
+Object.create(). - In the code snippet below,

-are connected using theObject.create()
+Car.prototypeandVehicle.prototypeare connected using theObject.create()function.

 // Vehicle - Superclass